Tommy HewittHead Coach

 Office Phone: (864) 231-2109

-The 2012 season will be Tommy Hewitt's seventh season at the helm of Anderson University’s softball program after being named the head coach at Anderson in June, 2005.
+The 2016 season is Tommy Hewitt’s 11th season at the helm of Anderson University’s softball program after being named the head coach at Anderson in June, 2005.

 Prior to accepting the Trojans’ head coaching position, Hewitt, a native of College Park, Ga., spent eight years at Pendleton High School in Pendleton, S.C., where he was the school-to-work coordinator and also coached several sports.
 He was an assistant softball and football coach and was the head coach for girls’ golf and junior varsity boys’ and girls’ soccer.

-In his first season at Anderson, the Trojans shattered the school single-season record for home runs by 40 - Anderson blasted 49 home runs and two players, Kayla Williams (18) and Kayla Thrasher (10), shattered the old team record of nine homers in a single season by themselves.
-Williams finished sixth NCAA Division II in home runs per game.
+In his very first season at Anderson, the Trojans shattered the school’s single-season record for home runs by 40 - Anderson blasted 49 home runs and two players, Kayla Williams (18) and Kayla Thrasher (10), shattered the old team record of nine homers in a single season by themselves.
+Williams finished sixth in the NCAA Division II in home runs per game.

-During his tenure at AU, Hewitt has guided his players to all-conference accolades 14 times, while two Trojan softball players have earned Freshman of the Year honors.
-In addition, right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.
+During his 10-year tenure at AU, Hewitt has guided his players to all-conference accolades 26 times, while five Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Danielle Swygert, Jessica Neidigh, Courtney Czentnar and Cailah Niles).
+Niles and Lauren Rudesheim were named to the 2015 SAC All-Tournament Team, while Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team.
+Right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.

 Hewitt also places an emphasis on success in the classroom as well and has coached back-to-back CoSIDA First-Team Academic All-America honorees.
-Shortstop Meredith Knox garnered the award in 2010, while third baseman Emily Monteith collected the honor following last season.
+Shortstop Meredith Knox garnered the award in 2010, while third baseman Emily Monteith collected the honor following the 2011 season.
+Amber Duncan was named First-Team Academic All District following the 2011 season.
 Ten Trojans were named Academic All-Conference in 2010 and Hewitt’s teams are always in the hunt for the Dr. Shirley Jacks award, which is presented by the AU Athletics Department to the team that possesses the highest grade point average for each semester.
 The softball team claimed the honor in the fall of 2007 and 2009.

 “Our motto is we will not allow anyone to outwork us,” Hewitt said.
 “We believe hard work and dedication will pay off in softball and in life.”